apache/carbondata-site/src/site/markdown/index-server.md

 102400KB which will mean if the size of the splits for a executor cross this value then they would be written to file.

-The user can set the location for these file by using 'carbon.indexserver.temp.path'.
-By default table path would be used to write the files.
+The user can set the location for these files by using 'carbon.indexserver.temp.path'.
+By default the files are written in the path /tmp/indexservertmp.

-## Security
+## Prepriming
-The security for the index server is controlled through 'spark.carbon.indexserver.keytab' and 'spark .carbon.indexserver.principal'.
-These allow the RPC framework to login using the principal.
-It is recommended that the principal should be a super user, and the user should be exclusive for index server so that it does not grant access to any other service.
-Internally the operations would be executed  as a Privileged Action using the login user.

-The Index Server is a long running service therefore the 'spark.yarn.keytab' and 'spark.yarn .principal' should be configured.
+As each query is responsible for caching the pruned indexes, thus a lot of execution time is wasted in reading the files and caching the datmaps for the first query.
+To avoid this problem we have introduced Pre-Priming which allows each data manipulation command like load, insert etc to fire a request to the index server to load the corresponding segments into the index server.
+When index server receives a request it checks whether the request is for pre-priming, if it is then the request is processed in a new thread, and a dummy response is immediately returned to the client.
+Since pre-priming acts as an async call, it does not have any negative performance impacts.

+The user can enable prepriming by using 'carbon.indexserver.enable.prepriming' = 'true/false'.
+By default this is set as false.

 ## Configurations